hadcomfort/hadcomfort.github.io/README.md

 ---

+Of course.
+I have integrated your chosen items into the existing roadmap, organizing them into logical categories for clarity.
+This new version is more detailed and provides a clear vision for the project's future.

+Here is the updated "Roadmap" section for your `README.md`:

+---

 ## 🛣️ Roadmap

-We envision several future enhancements to make this resource even better:
+We envision several future enhancements to make this resource even better.
+The roadmap is organized into key areas of focus:

-*   **Data-Driven Content:** Utilize Jekyll's `_data` directory for managing lists (e.g., qualifying campaigns, glossary terms) to make updates easier.
+### **Content and Informational Expansion**

+*   **Expanded Content:** Cover more nuanced topics related to federal veteran's preference.
+*   **Expand State Pages to Include Other Benefits:** Go beyond just hiring preference on the state pages to add sections for education (state GI Bills), property tax exemptions, vehicle registration discounts, and recreational licenses.
+*   **Create More Case Studies:** Develop new, detailed scenarios for situations like derived preference, using VEOA for a promotion, or navigating a Reduction in Force (RIF).
+*   **Guide to Post-Service Credentials & Certifications:** Create a resource page that links to programs helping veterans get civilian credentials for their military training (e.g., USMAP, COOL) and explains how to feature them on an application.
+*   **Section on Veterans' Preference for Overseas Federal Jobs:** Detail the specific rules and considerations for veterans applying to federal positions located outside the United States.

+### **Feature and Tool Enhancements**

 *   **Enhanced User Interface:** Continuously improve the visual design and user experience of the advisor and informational pages.
-*   **Expanded Content:** Cover more nuanced topics related to veteran's preference.
 *   **Audit Trail Feature:** Further develop the `advisor_audit_report.md` to provide users with a printable summary of their path through the advisor.
+*   **Interactive Map for State-Level Preference:** Implement a clickable map of the U.S. where users can select a state to view its preference rules, making the section more visual and engaging.
+*   **State-by-State Comparison Tool:** Develop a simple table or tool that allows users to compare key preference metrics (e.g., points for disabled veterans) across multiple states.

+### **Technical, Community, and Accessibility Improvements**

+*   **Data-Driven Content:** Utilize Jekyll's `_data` directory for managing lists (e.g., qualifying campaigns, glossary terms) to make updates easier and content more dynamic.
-*   **Community Feedback Integration:** Systematically incorporate feedback from users and contributors.
+*   **Community Feedback Integration:** Systematically incorporate feedback from users and contributors through GitHub Issues and discussions.
+*   **Conduct a Full Accessibility Audit (WCAG 2.1 AA):** Perform a formal accessibility audit and create issues to address any found gaps in screen reader compatibility, keyboard navigation, or color contrast.

 Your suggestions for the roadmap are also welcome!